 However, several brands of biodegradable and environmentally friendly soy-based paraffin waxes are now available that do not leave any toxic residues in the ocean.

-When doing water sports, it is essential to use sunscreen to prevent sunburn.
+When doing water sports, it is essential to the use of sunscreen to prevent sunburn.

 Such products usually contain numerous chemical components which, although they help to protect our skin, can be very damaging to the natural environment.

-In fact, the consumption of sunscreens is linked to allergies and coral bleaching, as well as affecting the life of more marine flora and fauna.
+In fact, thehe use of sunscreens is linked to the development of allergies. and coral bleaching as well as affecting the life of more marine flora and fauna.

 Even if it is not sports equipment, there are ways to reduce the impact on the environment.
-We are talking about ecological and biodegradable sunscreens that do not pollute the sea.
+We are talking about the environmentally friendly and biodegradable sunscreens that do not pollute the sea.

-Fortunately, in the Canary Islands, there are already companies that manufacture all the necessary equipment to practice this water sport with respect for the environment.
+Fortunately, in Canary Islands There are already companies that manufacture all the necessary equipment to practice this water sport with respect for the environment.
 For this reason, it won't be difficult to find the material you need if you look for it in the right place.

-At Senda Ecoway, we strongly value our natural environment and its conservation.
+At Ecoway Path we strongly value our natural environment and its conservation.
 For this reason, our commitment is always to offer unique experiences in tune with sustainability.
 Our aim is to practice Signature and Sustainable Tourism all in one.

 Sustainability as a core value